zsolutions-io/aleo-dcp/README.md

 The protocol allows any program to privately hold a `field` element and distribute it transactionally.
 It can be used to store:

 - A View Key protecting record(s), enabling arbitrary data storage.
-- A `field` directly, allowing addition updates on stored data by leveraging additive homomorphic properties of SSS.
+- A `field` directly, allowing addition/multiplication updates on stored data.

-### Custodying arbitrary record data
+### Arbitrary record data custody

 Protocol enables programs to hold and distribute data stored in any arbitrary record: